alphacentauri82/api-standards/content/_index.md

 This is a living document containing the Nexmo API standards.
-We'll be discussing new standards in #api-standards on Slack, so please join us if you're interested in contributing.
+We'll be discussing new standards in `#api-standards` on Slack, so please join us if you're interested in contributing.

-You can submit PRs for proposed changes at [https://github.com/Nexmo/api-standards](https://github.com/Nexmo/api-standards)

 ## Open API Spec